 If it wasn’t for jigs, crankbaits would probably hold the crown for best “year-round bait.”
 By changing your crankbaits with the seasons and water conditions, you can always find bass willing to bite.
 In winter, slender profiled cranks with flat sides and a subtle wobble reign supreme.
 As the water warms, moving to baits with wider wobbles and more aggressive retrieves will keep the fish biting.
 Once they go deep, big lipped plugs can effectively seine the depths for willing bass.
 You can also alter your bill shape to best fit the conditions.
 Square bills are most effective at deflection and work well around wood, round lips dive the deepest, and coffin billed baits blend the two characteristics.

-Lots of anglers would probably be surprised to see the hard jerkbait in the category of “year-round baits” since they are traditionally relegated to the cold water months.
+Lots of anglers would probably be surprised to see the hard jerkbait in the category of “year-round bass lures” since they are traditionally relegated to the cold water months.
 That is a big mistake.
 The reality is, the only reason anglers don’t keep catching bass on jerkbaits all year is that they don’t throw them in the summer.
 Just ask northern bassers, who load their boats with jerkbait bass all summer long by ripping them through scattered grass or rapidly twitching them over expansive flats.
 The only rule of thumb for summertime jerkbaiting is that you can’t fish one too fast.

 4. Finesse worm

-Although finesse worms don’t offer a gaudy action or exciting appendages, they do offer anglers one key characteristic – they get bit all day, in any conditions, anywhere bass swim.
+Although finesse worms don’t offer a gaudy action or exciting appendages, they do offer bass anglers one key characteristic – they get bit all day, in any conditions, anywhere bass swim.
 For that reason, they’re one of the most effective “year-round” plastics.
 In cold water, drag one on a Carolina or shakey head.
 In warm water, twitch one weightless around boat docks and vegetation.
 In deep water, nose-hook one on a drop shot rig.
 Whatever the lake throws at you, a finesse worm will generate strikes.

 Although bass feed on a variety of different forage species through their range over the course of a year, the one thing they’ll never stop eating is crawfish.
 Crawfish are found in shallow weeds as well as deep rocks and they are active through all but the absolute coldest parts of the year.
 Plastic craws can be fished on the back of a jig, flipped into cover, dragged on a Carolina rig, and fished on a shakey head.
 They imitate one of bass’ most important forage species, and as such work wonders anytime the bass are around crawfish.

-Despite being a relative newcomer in the tackle industry, swimbaits have already earned their place as big-time fish catchers.
+Despite being a relative newcomer in the bass tackle industry, swimbaits have already earned their place as big-time fish catchers.
 They can emulate a variety of baitfish species and as such are effective all 12 months of the year.
 In winter, anglers will often hop them on an underspin or umbrella rig and let them fall to emulate a dying shad.
 In the summer, swimbaits are as effective on a jighead in open water as they are on a weedless hook through shallow grass.

 7. Lipless crankbait